-Why same-sex marriage isn't legal in Australia
+Australia votes on same-sex marriage: What you need to know

 "Australia has a higher approval rating for marriage equality than some countries that have marriage equality," added Brady.

-Why are same-sex marriage advocates opposed to the vote?
+Why were same-sex marriage advocates opposed to the vote?

-Campaigners in favor of gay marriage are resolute in their opposition to the postal vote.

-They say the issue should be resolved by parliament, fearing that a brutal and vicious campaign against same-sex marriage by opponents could be damaging to LGBT people.
+Campaigners fear that a brutal and vicious campaign against same-sex marriage by opponents could be damaging to LGBT people.
+They say the issue should be decided by parliament, which could in theory to legalize same-sex marriage at any time.

 "This is a debate in the public sphere about (LGBT people's) worth in society, their value and that's a hard debate to be a part of," Brady said.